-After 16 years on Yahoo the TekScopes Forum moved to Groups.io in 2017.
-I joined TekScopes 2 years after Michael Dunn created it.
-Since I joined I have made many friends on TekScopes.
-I can ask any question I don't know the answer to and someone somewhere around the world will respond with an answer.
-Membership is free and it is easy to join.
-Just go to the TekScopes home page at https://groups.io/g/TekScopes
+In 2017 the TekScopes Forum moved from Yahoo to Groups.io.
+In the past 17 years I have made many friends at the TekScopes Forum.
+I can ask just about any question I don't know the answer to and someone somewhere around the world will respond with an answer.
+It is easy to join.
+Just go to https://groups.io/g/TekScopes